decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Signatures

-## Who can sign off my proofs and identifiers?
+## Who can sign off my proofs and identifiers using KERI?
+Depends on what you mean with proof.
+KERI is content agnostic, so any cryptographic proof can be referenced and signed in a KEL, even a third party signature.
+As far as KERI-internal proofs are concerned a subject-controller, a delegated controller and combination of (fractioned) multi-signatures can prove authoritative conrol over a key and over a pre-rotated key.
+_(@henkvancann)_
 {TBW prio 1}

 ## What is the practical use of signatures?
 In general they can proof the control of a private key at a certain point back in time.
 _(@henkvancann)_